What is an email coupon?

 - How to send email coupons — without breaking the bank

-- Personalized discount codes to knock your customers’ socks off
+- Personalized sales discount codes to knock your customers’ socks off

 Done right, sending email coupons can help you…